 - School-Age Children

 - The Fresh Fruit and Vegetable Program (FFVP) provides free fresh fruits and vegetables to children at eligible elementary schools during the school day along with nutrition education.
 The program introduces kids to a variety of produce they otherwise might not have the opportunity to try.
 Students at schools that participate in FFVP consume approximately one-third of a cup more fruits and vegetables on FFVP days than their peers at schools not participating in FFVP.
-The Food and Nutrition Service (FNS) provided more than $230 million to State agencies to support FFVP in FY 2022.
+The USDA Food and Nutrition Service provided more than $230 million to State agencies to support FFVP in FY 2022.

 - All Life Stages

 - Supplemental Nutrition Assistance Program Education (SNAP-Ed) teaching gardens help participants learn how to grow, cook, and store fruits and vegetables.
 As one example, the Live Healthy Houma community garden donated more than 500 pounds of fresh produce to Louisiana families experiencing food insecurity.

 - Through a cooperative agreement, the National Association of Farmers Market Nutrition Programs (NAFMNP) provides farmers one year of free access to a mobile application that allows them to accept SNAP EBT payments on their smart device.

 - The Supplemental Nutrition Assistance Program (SNAP) is working with the National Association of Farmers Market Nutrition Programs (NAFMP) to bring low-cost online SNAP purchasing and payment to farmers who market directly to consumers.